 To clarify fact from fiction here are some answers to our most frequently asked questions relating to penalty charge notices and parking tickets.

-From 6 April 2015, Local authorities must give a 10 minute grace period to vehicles parked in dedicated paid for parking bays after the expiry of paid for time.
+Local authorities must give a 10 minute grace period to vehicles parked in dedicated paid for parking bays after the expiry of paid for time.
 It is not a free parking period and in order to benefit from it you must have first paid for parking.

 There is also a grace period at the start of parking controls.
-So for example where parking enforcement starts at 8.30am, if you are already parked in the space you will be given 10 minutes before a penalty charge notice can be issued.
+So for example where parking enforcement starts at 8.30am, if you are already parked in the space you should be given 10 minutes before a penalty charge notice can be issued.

 The grace period only applies to paid for parking bays.
 It does not apply to resident’s permit bays or yellow lines.